jonashdown/Blog/articles/how_to_guarantee_race_condtions_in_int_testing.md

 ### Truncate databases after all tests have finished

-Have a seperate clean up step to truncate test data, and ensure that all tests are in a finished state.
+Have a separate clean up step to truncate test data, and ensure that all tests are in a finished state.

 This also means that failure to delete is not a test failure, and deletion is still possible should a test fail.